bhisaac/5eFP/5eFP-SRD-V0.1.md

 **Damage.** If any part of the encounter deals damage, it deals a number of points of damage equal to this number.

 **MAX Wounds.** If any part of the encounter can sustain points of damage, it gains MAX wounds equal to this number.

-[^1] Minions don't need to be limited to just creatures.
-Minion story elements also arise.
-These parts of the story persist until the PCs intervene in some way.
-Intervention is defined as a successful PC action that directly affects the story.
-Because it is a minion story element, it only needs one success to resolve.
-[^2] Elites can represent persistent story elements requiring several PC actions over time to resolve.
-Elite mage story elements are intense situations that dissipate quickly once addressed.
-They resolve after two successful PC actions change it in some way.
-Regular elite story elements need three successful PC actions to resolve.
-[^3] A boss represents a harrowing situation as a story element, requiring coordinated efforts and usually several successful PC actions to overcome.
-A boss story element requires five successful PC actions to resolve.
+Any PC action taken to end an encounter is considered damage.
+Thus, a diplomatic crisis may have a MAX wounds stat representing how many times the PCs must affect the encounter before it resolves.

 ## Type
 Encounter type describes what kind of encounter it is.